 Alvar Aalto (1898 -1976) was a Finnish architect, city planner, and furniture designer whose international reputation rests on a distinctive blend of modernist refinement, indigenous materials, and personal expression in form and detail.
 His work includes architecture, furniture, textiles, glassware, sculptures, and paintings.
 He never regarded himself as an artist, seeing painting and sculpture as “branches of the tree whose trunk is architecture.”

-From the 1920s to the 1970s, his career is reflected in his work styles, ranging from Nordic Classicism in the early work to a rational International Style of Modernism during the 1930s to a more organic modernist style 1940s onwards.
+From the 1920s to the 1970s, his career is reflected in his work styles, ranging from Nordic Classicism in the early work to a rational International Style of Modernism during the 1930s to a more organic modernist style from the 1940s onwards.
 A typical concern during his entire career is design as a Gesamtkunstwerk, a total work of art.
 Together with his first wife, Aino Aalto, he would design the building and give special treatment to the interior surfaces, furniture, lamps, and glassware.

 Full Biography | Works from Alvar Aalto